Nutrition Services ∙ Health Coaching ∙ Life Coaching

 Wellness coaches are trained professionals who help individuals identify values and make customized changes in order to manage stress, begin or maintain healthy habits and improve their overall quality of life.
 One of the reasons wellness coaching can be uniquely successful is that the focus isn’t necessarily on weight management or fitness.
 People usually begin wellness programs to lose weight – but according to the study’s lead author, Psychologist and Mayo Clinic Healthy Living Program medical expert Matthew Clark, Ph.
 D., L.P., what often begins as a short-term goal evolves into clinically meaningful improvements such as stress reduction, sleep improvement, increased spiritual connection, and quality of life that is sustained long after the wellness program has been completed.”

 What qualifications or credentials make someone a health coach?
-Can’t anyone just call themselves one?
+Can’t anyone call themselves a health coach?

 Many pursue certifications through organizations like the National Board for Health & Wellness Coaching (NBHWC), which ensures rigorous education in behavior change science, motivational interviewing and evidence-based practices.
 The board requires coaches to complete Continuing Education Units (CEUs), to uphold strict ethical standards and to remain within their scope of practice.